dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application.md

 ![Students_Index_page_with_search_box](sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application/_static/image4.png)

 Notice the URL doesn't contain the "an" search string, which means that if you bookmark this page, you won't get the filtered list when you use the bookmark.
+This applies also to the column sort links, as they will sort the whole list.
 You'll change the **Search** button to use query strings for filter criteria later in the tutorial.

 ## Add Paging to the Students Index Page